Trump speaks on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 - Rachel Morin.
 In August 2023, the Maryland mother of five was found dead by a volunteer searcher along a trail in Hartford County.

-A grand jury indicted Victor Martinez-Hernandez, a national of El Salvador with charges that include murder and rape.
+A grand jury indicted Victor Martinez-Hernandez, a national of El Salvador, with charges that include murder and rape.
 According to an ICE spokesperson, he attempted to enter the U.S. illegally four times in early 2023, and was repeatedly expelled by the Border Patrol under a pandemic policy.

 Through a spokesperson, attorneys for the defendant declined to comment.
 The trial is expected to start next year.

-Note: Editor’s note: This article was updated Oct.
-11, 2024, the date of its original publication, to reflect that the planned Trump rally in Aurora occurred as scheduled.